-Eduardo Grebler is the founder and senior partner of Grebler Advogados, a law firm established in 1988, with offices in São Paulo and Belo Horizonte.
-He graduated in 1971 from the Law School of the Federal University of Minas Gerais, and in 1996 obtained an LLM degree from Columbia University School of Law.
+Eduardo Grebler is a partner at Grebler Advogados.
+He graduated in law from the Law School of the Federal University of Minas Gerais and holds a Master of Laws degree (LLM) from Columbia University School of Law.

 Over the course of his career, he has specialised in construction law, encompassing infrastructure projects, PPPs, governments bids and contracts as well as private engineering and construction contracts.
 Mr Grebler has also had extensive experience in business and corporations law – joint ventures, complex corporate structuring, M&A, foreign investments and international transactions – both in counselling, litigation and arbitration.

 As an arbitrator, Mr Grebler has participated in nearly 100 proceedings, in disputes that involved corporate law, import and export agreements, construction and infrastructure contracts and investments, before the International Chamber of Commerce (ICC), the Permanent Court of Arbitration (PCA), the Brazilian Chamber of Business Arbitration (CAMARB), the Brazil-Canada Chamber of Commerce (CCBC), the FGV Mediation and Arbitration Chamber and the Mediation and Arbitration Chamber of CIESP/FIESP.

 Eduardo Grebler is a member of the Court at the Permanent Court of Arbitration at The Hague, member of the International Arbitration Institute of Paris, fellow of the Chartered Institute of Arbitrators and member of the list of arbitrators of the Mercosur Protocol of Olivos.

 He has published several works and papers on arbitration, international contracts and private international law, and is a professor of private international law at the Pontifical Catholic University of Minas Gerais.